-- What is the quality of implementation of our highest priority programs and initiatives, particularly the educator evaluation system and the transition to Common Core standards?
+- What is the quality of implementation of our highest priority programs and initiatives, particularly the educator evaluation system and the transition to Tennessee Academic Standards?
 What are the effects of these programs on students, teachers, and schools?

 - To what extent do current district and school accountability policies accurately identify districts and schools and to what extent do these policies promote improvement in outcomes?

 - What policies and interventions have been most effective in supporting students with special needs?
 What are district and school best practices around special education?

 - How can we predict early which students are off track for meeting key educational milestones such as preparation for algebra or on-time high school graduation?

 - Have the state’s school turnaround efforts and particularly the Achievement School District been effective?
 What practices have characterized these efforts and how might these practices inform future turnaround work?

 - What are the characteristics of school and district leaders that best support student achievement, and which state policies and practices contribute to a leadership team that shares these characteristics?

 - How can we use local, state, and federal resources more strategically to support student achievement?
 In particular, what professional development investments lead to the greatest teacher and student improvement?